semgrep/semgrep-docs/docs/kb/semgrep-code/scanning-large-monorepo.md

 Once you have information about how many files in the monorepo Semgrep scans, you can decide how to proceed.

-## Breaking the monorepo down into smaller pieces and scanning each piece individually
+## Break the monorepo down into smaller pieces and scan each piece individually

 If your repo is fairly modular, you might consider scanning the components separately.
 Interfile analysis will still apply in the smaller scope, assuming the modules are disparate.

 Furthermore, you can consider performing modular scans daily and larger monolithic scans every few weeks to keep tabs on and cap any false negative interfile/inter-component outliers that can get introduced with code change.
 This helps deflect costs as you are scanning the majority on smaller runners.

-## Serializing rulesets
+## Serialize rulesets

 Beginning with Semgrep 1.42.0, Secrets rulesets are included in the default scan configuration.
 That said, you do not need to scan using Semgrep Code, Supply Chain, and Secret rulesets concurrently -- you may find that you can get around resource limits by serializing scans and running each ruleset by itself.
 For example, you may opt against running